Symnok/j2me-icq-clients/README.md

 ## Jimm Best

 Jimm BEST(!) has static smiles and categories plugin.
 Has the ability to use the OSCAR protocol to work in [KICQ](https://pikabu.ru/story/icq_iz_2005_vstrechayte_kicq_8884523).

+## Jimm miranda

+Jimm miranda is a regular jimm xattab with other icons.
+Has a large number of static emoticons.

 ## Smaper